Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network.
-Default: All known Azure Private DNS Zones parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed.
-If a VPN virtual network gateway is not desired an empty object should be used as the input parameter in the parameter file, i.e. "parVpnGatewayConfig": {   "value": {} }
-parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed.
-If a ExpressRoute virtual network gateway is not desired an empty object should be used as the input parameter in the parameter file, i.e. "parExpressRouteGatewayConfig": {   "value": {} }
-parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parBastionOutboundSshRdpPorts | No       | Define outbound destination ports or ranges for SSH or RDP that you want to access from Azure Bastion.
+Default: All known Azure Private DNS Zones parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parVpnGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed. parExpressRouteGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parBastionOutboundSshRdpPorts | No       | Define outbound destination ports or ranges for SSH or RDP that you want to access from Azure Bastion.